 At Browell Smith & Co Solicitors we have years of experience in ensuring the process runs smoothly from beginning to end.

 In its simplest form, a transfer of equity is when one or more owner(s) of a property sells their interest to another.
+The process of transferring equity can be incredibly simple, as long as everyone involved knows the terms and conditions and they are clear.
+There is no mortgage involved if a couple is divorcing, one person is leaving the home and the other is buying them out.
 The equity in a property is the residual value of a property after any mortgage is deducted.
 If your property is worth £250,000 and your outstanding mortgage is £150,000, then you have £100,000 equity in the property.

 Contact our expert team today to arrange a free initial consultation at any of our offices, in Newcastle, Cramlington, Ashington and Sunderland, or alternatively at your home, to discuss your particular requirements.